wamswareapps/wamsware-site/README.md

-# Wamsware - Purposeful Software Expeditions
+# Wamsware LLC - Software for you